 Since 1 December 2014, senior European Commission staff, including Commissioners, members of their Cabinets and Directors-General, are required to disclose on their websites details of meetings with lobbyists, including the names of organisations and self-employed participants, time, location and the subject of the meeting (European Commission decision C(2014 9048 final and 9051 final).
 Under Article 4(1) the information shall be published in a standardised format within a period of two weeks following the meeting.

 These self-reported data is automatically retrieved from the individual webpages of each lobby organisations’ entry on the Transparency Register.
-The reporting and publication of the events is in sole responsibility of the EU Commission senior staff.
-Therefore, the validity, completeness and timeliness of publication have to be ensured by the public officials themselves.
+The reporting and publication of the meetings is the sole responsibility of senior staff of the European Commission.
+Therefore, the validity, completeness and timeliness of publication is ensured by the public officials themselves.